SMelanko/AvantizeGuide/README.md

 # Avantize Guide

-Here is a guide for installing and setting communication applications, Redmine, Git and for our programming style.
+Here is a guide for installing and configuring all environment setup and for our programming style.

 ##Environment Setup